cpa-analytics/pyech/README.md

 survey = ECH()
 survey.load(year=2019, weights="pesoano")
 ```
+Optionally, `load` accepts `from_repo=True`, which downloads survey data from the PyECH Github repository (HDFS+JSON).
+Loading data this way is significantly faster.

 `ECH.load` also downloads the corresponding variable dictionary, which can be easily searched.
 ```python
 survey.search_dictionary("ingreso", ignore_case=True, regex=True)